Illinois Man Successfully Sues Homeowner After He Secretly Drank Beer at House and Then Had Car Accident

 For the full story, click here.

-10 Responses to “Illinois Man Successfully Sues Homeowner After He Secretly Drank Beer at House and Then Had Car Accident”
+10 thoughts on “Illinois Man Successfully Sues Homeowner After He Secretly Drank Beer at House and Then Had Car Accident”

 Is he also going to sue the beer company?
 What about the people that built the home?
 Isn’t it their fault too somehow?
 Because I bet they all came over, shoved a tube down his throat and forced him to drink beer all night long!!
 Heck, they proably even held a gun to the guy’s head as well!!